Quick Start

 Assist:

-If you want to create a specific type of chart, use the @chart
+If you want to create a specific type of chart, use the

 directive to guide ChartSQL.
-For instance, @chart: line
+For instance,@chart: line

 will tell ChartSQL to create a line chart.
 ChartSQL will then auto-detect and organize the remaining columns.